chaconnewu/awesome-augmented/awesomes/vim-galore.md

  character and a proper escape sequence.
 </p>
 <p>
- By default Vim uses
+ By default, Vim uses
  <code>
   :set timeout timeoutlen=1000
  </code>
- , so it delays on ambiguity of mappings
+ , so it delays on ambiguity
+of mappings
  <em>
   and
  </em>
  key codes by 1 second.
 This is a sane value for mappings, but you can define the key code timeout on its own which is the most common workaround for this entire issue:
 </p>
 <p>
  <code>